-To understand the difference between Domain Controller Vs Member Server Vs Client, we need to understand the difference between Server Operating System and Client Operating System.
-Server Operating systems are like Windows Server 2000, Windows Server 2003, Windows Server 2012 (R2) and Windows Server 2016.
+Some of the example of Server Operating systems are like Windows Server 2000, Windows Server 2003, Windows Server 2012 (R2) and Windows Server 2016.
 Alternatively, client Operating System is Windows XP, Windows 7, Windows 8 (8.1), Windows 10.

 Please take a note, only Server OS can be promoted as a Domain Controller i.e. any Server with Server edition of OS e.g. Windows Server 2008, Windows Server 2012 (R2), Windows Server 2016 can be promoted as a Domain Controller and not the client Operating system.

 DC stores all the information and objects of a domain.
 It also performs, various operations to manage domain and domain members.
 Domain Controller is used for centralized management of your domain and it’s resources, it is a repository for all the objects that you create in your Domain.
 All security policies and account logons are processed by the domain controller.
 It also provides authentication.

 A member server is a computer in a domain which has Windows Server edition of operating system deployed but it is not a Domain Controller.
-DCs cannot be used to deploy all the roles e.g. DHCP, application server, file and print server, Citrix Application Virtualization, Citrix Desktop Virtualization, DNS, etc.
+Normally in any organization we don’t use DCs to deploy all the roles and services e.g. DHCP, application server, file and print server, Citrix Application Virtualization, Citrix Desktop Virtualization, DNS, etc.